 Colonization Then and Now

-Colonization is the establishment of external political control and economic disposition with the creation of ideas around race and skin color that position colonizers at a higher evolution than the colonized whereas neo-colonization refers to more subtle but continued and current forms of control over populations such as that today with the Aboriginal populations (Kelm 1998).
+Colonization is the establishment of external political control and economic disposition with the creation of ideas around race and skin color that position colonizers at a higher evolution than the colonized, whereas neo-colonization refers to more subtle and current forms of control over Aboriginal populations in contemporary society (Kelm 1998).
 The history of colonization has strongly influenced Aboriginal cultures in Canada and beyond.

 Teaching About the Residential School Experience

+In the 2008 Canada established the Truth and Reconciliation Commission, and in 2012 the Commission released an interim report that included a recommendation that every Canadian provincial and territorial department of education develop educational materials to teach about the Residential school system.
 Aboriginal history is Canadian history, not an optional subsection of it.
 In order to move forward, every Canadian needs to know both sides of the residential school experience.
-Emotionally charged material such as the residential school issue should not be tacked on the end of an already overfull curriculum, a single presentation that may or may not make it to the classroom floor.
-Instead, it needs to be a built in theme with established protocols supporting students, teachers, and communities, particularly with a difficult subject so long avoided (McGregor, H.E., 2012) .
+Sensitive material such as the residential school system needs to be a built in theme with established protocols supporting students, teachers, and communities, particularly with a difficult subject so long avoided (McGregor, H.E., 2012) .
 The intent cannot be to sensationalize or shame, but to honour the stories, both good and bad, and to encourage students to think critically on the lessons of history so they may make changes for their future (McGregor, C., 2012).

 The course is taught from the unique perspective of the north.
 According to an interview presented to an ETEC 521 class on November 3, 2012 with H.E.
 McGregor, one of the course designers, assimilation policies arrived later to the north than to the south but they affected that unfortunate northern generation with a greater intensity; every single child was taken and every adult was faced with sudden and total government intervention in every aspect of a previously independent Inuit life.